About

 The Present

-More recently, structure determination by powder diffraction has also become increasingly important to chemical crystallographers, providing structures for flexible small molecules with up to hundreds of non-hydrogen atoms, as have charge density studies able to determine the localised electron density around molecules.
+With more powerful radiation sources, better detectors and improvements in computing power, structure determination by powder diffraction has become increasingly important to chemical crystallographers, providing structures for flexible small molecules with up to hundreds of non-hydrogen atoms, as have charge density studies able to determine the localised electron density around molecules.
+Most recently our community has seen the emergence of electron diffraction, which has opened entirely new opportunities to study crystals traditionally too small for single crystal diffraction.

 Chemical crystallography using single-crystal diffraction techniques has expanded beyond solely determining the structure of a molecule – increasingly, the interaction of molecules with each other in the solid state has become the focus of chemical crystallographic research.
 The systematic study of the way molecules pack in the solid (crystal engineering) has direct application in the pharmaceutical industry, in the study of polymorphism and further application in materials science for the design of new materials.
-It has also become feasible and important to study crystals under extremes of pressure and temperature, as well as subjecting them to laser light so that molecules in excited states can be examined directly.
+It has also become feasible and important to study crystals in non-ambient environments to understand how (and why) materials behave the way they do in real-world and in operando conditions.
+This has come to include studying crystal structure under extremes of pressure and temperature, during excitation by laser light, and even within complicated reactors and devices, like running batteries!

 Role of the CCG